heny/git-auto-merge/README.md

 Code Merge: `npm run gm` or `npx git-auto-merge`

 ## Optional
-Create gm.config.js in the root of the project：
+Create gm.config.js in the root of the project:
 ```js
 module.exports = {
   mergeBranch: [], // Mergeable branches, read all branches if not written by default